-Watch the video below as we demonstrate the main causes of stalling a manual car.
+Watch the video below as we demonstrate how not to stall a manual car.

 Moving off in the wrong gear.